One Year World nomad experiment in South America

 The city of shopping malls and the mission ruins

-Shopping warehouse madness and the crossing to Brazil
+Shopping warehouse madness and the crossing point to Brazil over a bridge.

 Suriname & Guyana